Skip to main content

 Creating and editing dependencies

 The User Story Map will show dependency lines based on existing issue links.
-You can create or delete these in the Linked Issues section when viewing the issue in Jira:

 Can’t see dependencies?